How compatible are the INFP and Enneagram Type 9 patterns of communicating, feeling, and thinking?

 Orderliness describes your need for regularity, order, and structure in your environment.
 People higher on orderliness prefer tidy, organized physical spaces, detailed schedules, and reliable routines.
 People lower on orderliness can tolerate more disorganization and prefer a more spontaneous, unstructured approach.

-The graph below shows the average position of ESTJs and Type 9s along these dimensions of organizational style.
+The graph below shows the average position of INFPs and Type 9s along these dimensions of organizational style.

-Type 9s thrive in unstructured environments with fewer constraints and more room for improvisation and serendipity.
+INFPs and Type 9s thrive in unstructured environments with fewer constraints and more room for improvisation and serendipity.
 They generally focus on enjoying the present rather than preparing for the future.
-Type 9s highly value spontaneity and the flexibility to change their mind, and they resist setting hard deadlines or rigid expectations.
+INFPs and Type 9s highly value spontaneity and the flexibility to change their mind, and they resist setting hard deadlines or rigid expectations.

 Most people have complex personalities, and they don’t fit perfectly into a single personality type.